aqua4/flask-and-react/README.md

 Flask + React simple test app.
-Usage: Add values to see them in the table.
+Usage: add values to see them in the table.

 Server side: Python 3, Flask, SQLAlchemy, PostgreSQL